AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-31/acsd-51036-race-conditions-during-concurrent-rest-api-calls-cause-overwrite-of-shipping-status.md

 ## Issue

-Race conditions during concurrent REST API calls result in an overwrite of shipping status.
+Race conditions during concurrent REST API calls result in an overwrite of shipping status in the items ordered table.

 <u>Steps to reproduce</u>: